 1999 – 2003

-And again returned to the rhombuses.
-Only now, the color palette of the logo was changed to blue and white, and it became modern and light.
+And again, it returned to the rhombuses.
+Only now has the logo’s color palette changed to blue and white, making it modern and light.
 Highlights are visible at the top of each diamond.
-The Fiat lettering features a bolder sans-serif typeface, and the clean lines of the letters make the logo stand out and stand out.
+The Fiat lettering features a bolder sans-serif typeface, and the clean lines of the letters make the logo stand out.

 1999 – 2006

 In 1999, the designers decided to be nostalgic and turn to old traditions, returning the logo to a round shape.
-Officially, for the 100th anniversary of the company, it was decided to get as close as possible to the look that the logo had in the 1920s.
+For the company’s 100th anniversary, it was decided to get as close as possible to the logo’s look from the 1920s.
 Only this time, blue was used as the main color.
 In the new version, this emblem had a blue background and chrome letters, and the letter “A” again acquired its original outline.
-Thanks to the silver color of the font, the inscription turned out to be voluminous and bright.
+Thanks to the silver font color, the inscription turned out voluminous and bright.
 We did not forget about the more stylized laurel wreath.
 The company used the logo for only one year.

 2001 – 2006

-Keeping the circular shape, the artists changed the background color to a deeper blue and made the letters and borders silvery white.
+Keeping the circular shape, the artists changed the background color to a deeper blue, making the letters and borders silvery white.

 2003 – 2006

-Brand new design for the company.
-Four separate letters of the abbreviation in bright blue.
+This is a brand-new design for the company.
+Four separate letters of the abbreviation are in bright blue.
 However, the font style is completely preserved.

 2006 – today